(Last updated on August 5, 2024.)

 moves lyrics to positions close to corresponding notes.

 Move Lyrics dialog appears.
-Select the part and lyric number with a option.
+Select the part and lyric number with an option.

 Options are: